Porsil/planet-match/README.md

 -   ## **Testing**

 The site was frequently tested during development on Firefox, Google Chrome and Microsoft Edge browsers.
-The development tools were used frequently to log text to the console to test the javascript fuctions during game development and to view the site layout on different devices as well as using the 'responsive' setting to see at what sizes the layout became distorted.
+The development tools were used frequently to log text to the console to test the JavaScript functions during game development and to view the site layout on different devices as well as using the 'responsive' setting to see at what sizes the layout became distorted.

 Once deployed the website was tested on Firefox, Google Chrome and Microsoft Edge browsers on a desktop and on a Kindle Fire and iPhone12, in both portrait and landscape.